juliogomez/netdevops/README.md

         -ncs-netsim start
     ```

-    These `ncs-netsim` commands create netsim devices in the `netsim` directory, with the specified NEDs (ie. `cisco-ios` or `cisco-nx`) and a certain name (ie. `coreX`, `distX`, `accessX`).
-Then the last step starts them locally in your workstation.
-Netsim devices are a quick and easy way to test configuration changes locally, with no risk.
+    These `ncs-netsim` commands create netsim devices in the `netsim` directory, using the specified NEDs (ie. `cisco-ios` or `cisco-nx`) and a certain name (ie. `coreX`, `distX`, `accessX`).
+Then the last step starts these devices locally in your workstation.
+Netsim devices are a quick and easy way to emulate the management plane and test configuration changes locally, with no risk involved in the test or production networks.

     You may check your netsim devices started correctly and their ports configuration, with: